boredsquirrel/COPR-command/README.md

 chmod +x ~/.local/bin/copr
 ```

-> NOTE: Afaik the `dnf copr` and also this tool don't support updating currently installed COPR repositories.
-This would be really useful, and could be done with `sed` and a prompt to remove outdated repos and their associated packages.
-PRs welcome!
+> NOTE: COPR repos are version-independent, but there could be a chance they are unmaintained and thus dont support the current version.
+A solution like at least warning about it, or even removing them, could be useful.
+I did not test such a case on Fedora Atomic, and guess such a package would simply result in an `rpm-ostree` error.